Mateusz Gamrot: Konfrontacja Sztuk Walki

-At KSW 32: Road to Wembley, Mateusz defeated Marif Piraev via TKO in the second round, getting his tenth straight win to start his career.
+At KSW 32: Road to Wembley, Mateusz defeated Marif Piraev via TKO in the second round, improving his record to 10-0.

 KSW Lightweight Championship

-On May 27, 2016 at KSW 35, he fought for the vacant KSW Lightweight Championship belt against former British BAMMA and Russian M-1 Global champion Frenchman Mansour Barnaoui.
-He claimed the title via unanimous decision and both fighters were awarded the Fight of the Night bonus.
+On May 27, 2016, at KSW 35, he fought for the vacant KSW Lightweight Championship belt against former British BAMMA and Russian M-1 Global champion Frenchman Mansour Barnaoui.
+He won the title via unanimous decision.
+Both fighters were awarded the Fight of the Night bonus.

 At KSW 36: Materla vs. Palhares on October 1, 2016, he defended his title via heel hook against Renato Gomes Gabriel in the second round.

 Gamrot faced former UFC fighter Norman Parke at KSW 39: Colosseum on May 27, 2017.
 He won the bout and retained the title via unanimous decision.

 Gamrot rematched Norman Parke at KSW 40: Dublin on October 22, 2017.
-At the weigh-ins, Parke came in one pound over the championship limit and the bout was deemed a non-title bout.
-After the bout was stopped due to eye pokes that left Parke unable to continue, Parke shoved Gamrot's cornerman, Borys Mankowski, which resulted in Marcin Bilman, another professional fighter who was in the champion's corner, responded by landing a punch on Parke.
+At the weigh-ins, Parke came in one pound over the championship limit and the bout was declared a non-title bout.
+The bout was stopped in the second round when accidental eye pokes left Parke unable to continue.
+Following this Parke shoved Gamrot's cornerman, Borys Mankowski, which resulted in Marcin Bilman, another professional fighter who was in the champion's corner, punching Parke.
 Gamrot was subsequently fined 30% of his purse and Bilman was handed a two-year ban from KSW events.

-On March 3, 2018 at KSW 42: Khalidov vs. Narkun, Gamrot defeated Grzegorz Szulakowski via keylock submission in the fourth round, defending the KSW Lightweight Championship.
+On March 3, 2018, at KSW 42: Khalidov vs. Narkun, Gamrot defeated Grzegorz Szulakowski via keylock submission in the fourth round, defending the KSW Lightweight Championship.

 Two-division champion

-On December 1, 2018 at KSW 46: Narkun vs. Khalidov 2, he fought for a second belt, this time for the KSW Featherweight Championship, against submission specialist Kleber Koike Erbst, where he won the bout after a five-round domination, capturing the organization's second crown.
+On December 1, 2018, at KSW 46: Narkun vs. Khalidov 2, he fought for a second belt, this time for the KSW Featherweight Championship, against submission specialist Kleber Koike Erbst, where he won the bout after a five-round domination, capturing the organization's second crown.

 Vacating the titles

 On May 17, 2019, in a video on Borys Mankowski's YouTube channel, Gamrot announced that he had vacated his two belts and did not renew his contract with KSW.

 On March 6, 2020, KSW announced Gamrot's return to the organization.
-The KSW double champion was scheduled to return at KSW 53 in Lodz, Poland against the Brazilian Edimilson Souza, but due to a coronavirus pandemic the event was canceled.
+The KSW double champion was scheduled to return at KSW 53 in Łódź, Poland against the Brazilian Edimilson Souza, but due to the coronavirus pandemic the event was canceled.
 On July 11 he fought his third bout at KSW 53: Reborn against Norman Parke.
 Parke missed weight for the bout and was fined, which went to Gamrot.
 Gamrot won the fight in the third round via technical knockout.

-On August 29, 2020, he fought his last fight under his KSW contract against Marian Ziółkowski at KSW 54: Gamrot vs. Ziółkowski, who replaced the injured Shamil Musayev.
+On August 29, 2020, he fought for the last time under his KSW contract against Marian Ziółkowski at KSW 54: Gamrot vs. Ziółkowski, who replaced the injured Shamil Musayev.
 After a 5-round bout, Gamrot won via unanimous decision.